Tesla's Musk Says Fallout From Sweden Strike 'Insane'

 The strike has since expanded to include other repair shops that service Tesla among other auto brands, and dock workers have stopped unloading Tesla cars at all Swedish ports.

-In addition to IF Metall, nine other unions have announced "sympathy measures," including the Swedish Union for Service and Communications Employees (Seko) -- which represents postal workers -- and the Swedish Building Workers' Union.
+In addition to IF Metall, nine other unions have announced "sympathy measures", including the Swedish Union for Service and Communications Employees - which represents postal workers - and the Swedish Building Workers' Union.

 Tesla has also found other ways to deliver new cars to Sweden, notably by road.